gamescomputersplay/wordle/README.md

 Survivle https://lazyguyy.github.io/survivle/ is the reversed version of Wordle, where you need to guess the word in 7 turns or more to win.
 Bot plays the game from screenshots, winning rate around 50%.

+# Hello Wordle Simulator and Bot (hello_wordle_sim.py and hello_wordle_bot.py)

+Hello Wordle (https://hellowordl.net) is a universal Wordle version, that includes word lengths from 4 to 11 (even to 15), and 3 difficulty level.
+Simulator just plays Hello Wordle games internally, measuring win rate for different word lengths and difficulties.
+The bot plays Hello Wordle from screenshots.

 Note: all bots are tested in dark mode, with 1920x1080 resolution, with 125% scale.
 Other resolutions may require additional shaman dances to work.